TurtleEngr/gitproj/test/dev-doc/README.md

 ## EPM

-The package process requires the **epm** and **epm-helper** packages.
+The packaging process requires the **epm** and **epm-helper** packages.
 These have the commands: epm, mkepmlist, patch-epm-list, and mkver.pl.
 The packages can be found at:
 [/rel/released/software/ThirdParty/epm/](https://moria.whyayh.com/rel/released/software/ThirdParty/epm/)

 - Download and install epm version 5.0.2 or larger from the mx19/ or